 - Possessing a remarkable ability in paying attention to detail

 - Displaying hypersensitivities to light, sounds and tastes

 - Having difficulty with change

 Speak to your pediatrician if you notice these signs and symptoms in your child.
 Your doctor may refer you to a mental or developmental health professional that specializes in autism spectrum disorders.
 This specialist will conduct a complete assessment and create a treatment plan that is best suited for your child’s needs.

-For more information or to schedule an appointment for your child with a Flushing Hospital Medical Center Child Psychiatrist, please call 718-670-5562
+To schedule an appointment with a pediatrician at Flushing Hospital Medical Center, please call 718-670-5486.